geog3050/ckoylu/README.md

 # ckoylu

-This repository is used for 3050.
+This repository is used for GEOG 3050/5055 Geospatial Programming.